vloebel/fantastic-tech-blog/README.md

 This project implements a Content Management System (CMS) - style blog where developers can publish blog posts and comment on posts made by other developers.
 The app follows a Model-View-Controller (MVC) paradigm using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ### Link to Application
-This application is deployed on Heroku.
+This application is deployed as vloebel-cms on Heroku.
 LINK TBD

 ## Table of Contents
 * [Usage](#Usage)